michaeljsteel/NumBAT/docs/source/tutorial.rst

     The acoustic wavenumber is specified in :math:`\mathrm{m}^{-1}`.

 ``m``
-    This is an integer(8) corresponding to the mode number :math:`m` of an electromagnetic mode :math:`\vec E_m(\vec r)` or an acoustic mode :math:`\vec u_m(\vec r)`.
+    This is an integer corresponding to the mode number :math:`m` of an electromagnetic mode :math:`\vec E_m(\vec r)` or an acoustic mode :math:`\vec u_m(\vec r)`.

     For both electromagnetic and acoustic modes, counting of modes begins with ``m=0``